 Is My Condition Hirsutism?| Find Out.

-If the condition is caused by a hormonal imbalance, your endocrinologist will advise you about the necessary treatment.
-You will be in a better position to know when to focus on treating the outward appearance.
-And also which method best suits you.
+This way, you’ll be in a better position to know when to focus on treating the outward appearance.
+You will also know which method best suits you.

 Superfluous hair growth may occur during pregnancy, menstruation, puberty and menopause.
 These cases are not considered to be hirsutism.
 Things get back to normal once these occurrences have passed.

 Live With… | Or Without the Outward Appearance.

-This is a stress point for others which can lead to other health issues, insecurity complexes, and antisocial behaviors.
+This is a stress point for others which can lead to health issues, insecurity complexes, and antisocial behaviors.
 The best way to make a decision is to be informed.